VCWVL/wede5020-part-2-Haylee-Govender/README.md

 22 Sep 2025 - Copied part 1 folders and pushed to new repository.

+23 Sep 2025 - Readme file done with changes to Proposed Website Features and Functionality, added features for each page in more detail.

+24 Sep 2025 - Second commit to github - Added some styles to navigation and the html for the sign up and login screens.

+28 Sep 2025 - Third commit - Added some of the styles for all screens and filters for product screens.

+28 Sept 2025 - Fouth commit - Added more css for all screens and some js code.

+28 Sept 2025 - Fifth commit - Edited styles and some html.

+28 Sept 2025 - Sixth commit - Added text content to all screens.
+Edited styles to ensure inspect works all all devices.

 References

 Studio-88,2025.
 Studio 88[Online] Available at: < https://www.studio-88.co.za/  > [Accessed on the 5 August 2025].